Residential

 What is a No Objection Certificate for Property Transfer?

-A No Objection Certificate (NOC) for property transfer is a statement from a relevant authority or third party declaring no objections to the property's registration, sale, or transfer.
-It protects buyers and sellers from future legal issues, conflicts, or problems over ownership or dues.
+A No Objection Certificate (NOC) for property transfer is a written statement from a relevant authority a bank, housing society, builder, or government body declaring that they have no objections to the property's registration, sale, or ownership transfer.
+It protects both buyers and sellers from future legal disputes, ownership conflicts, or hidden dues.

 Also, during property transfers between relatives or in cases of a Power of Attorney, the NOC verifies the validity of the action.